emrgnt-cmplxty/fermi/docs/docs/4.tools/near-api-js/quick-reference.md

 You can configure success and failure redirect URLs.

 This action creates an access key that will be stored in the browser's local storage.
-The access key can then be used to connect to Axion and sign transactions via the KeyStore.
+The access key can then be used to connect to Fermi and sign transactions via the KeyStore.

 ```js
 // const walletConnection = new WalletConnection(nearConnection);